shahanakattil/ai-in-a-day/00-getting-started-v2.md

 ## Architecture

 In this lab, you will use AI technologies to manage and analyze COVID-19 research papers.
-You'll apply Natural Language Processing and Machine Learning with Azure Automated ML to classify and group papers effectively (Lab 1).
-The workflow involves transforming natural language data for machine learning, ensuring high data quality, and using Azure Cognitive Search for advanced document indexing and exploration (Lab 2).
-Additionally, you'll implement a conversational AI solution with Power Virtual Agents and Cognitive Services to enable intuitive navigation and retrieval of relevant research (Lab 4).
+You'll apply Natural Language Processing and Machine Learning with Azure Automated ML to classify and group papers effectively.
+The workflow involves transforming natural language data for machine learning, ensuring high data quality, and using Azure AI Search for advanced document indexing and exploration.
+Additionally, you'll implement a conversational AI solution with Power Virtual Agents and Azure AI Services to enable intuitive navigation and retrieval of relevant research.

 ## Architecture Diagram